Toy-Subscription Points|Fit for Your Child First, Join Routing & Monthly Payment Cashback

 Toy subscriptions (flat-rate rental of educational toys) like Toysub!, ChaChaCha, and Kids Laboratory are services that deliver educational toys matched to your child's age and growth, selected by professionals.
 Children get bored quickly, and the toys they need change with age, so buying constantly leads to clutter, storage trouble, and toys soon unused.
 A return-based subscription lets you try various educational toys while curbing these troubles.
 On top of that, joining can be a point-site contract offer, and being monthly/recurring, you can target both the join offer and monthly payment cashback.

-This article organizes toy-subscription points in the flow of "cashback the join via routing," "choose by whether it fits your child and is easy to keep up, first," "pay the monthly fee with a cashback method," and "confirm continuation conditions, compensation rules, and hygiene."
+This article organizes toy-subscription points in the flow of "cashback the join via routing," "choose by whether it fits your child and is easy to keep up, first," "a guide to choosing by age and developmental stage," "pay the monthly fee with a cashback method," and "confirm continuation conditions, compensation rules, and hygiene."
 But the premise: don't join for the cashback — judge whether it fits your child and is easy to keep up.
 For buying toys see the toy guide, for childcare the baby & childcare guide, and for appliance/furniture rental the appliance & furniture rental guide.

 Scenes Where Toy Subscriptions Pay Off